 - Add the onion, both peppers and butternut squash to a large rimmed baking sheet.
 Drizzle with the olive oil and sprinkle with the salt and pepper.
 Toss to combine and spread in an even layer.

 - Bake for about 25 to 30 minutes, stirring once halfway through, until tender.
 Remove from the oven and let cool for 10 minutes.

 To make the dressing:

 - While the veggies are cooling, make the dressing.
 Add the avocado, greek yogurt, vinegar, olive oil, milk and salt to the bowl of a food processor.
 Process until smooth.
 Add in the chives and dill and pulse until combined.

-- *Depending on your preference, you may want to add more milk to thin out the dressing.
-It’s fairly thick as written so feel free to tinker around to your liking!
-Just add a little bit at a time so you don’t go too far!
+- Depending on your preference, you may want to add more milk to thin out the dressing - feel free to tinker around to your liking!
+Just add a little bit at a time so you don’t go too far.

 - Add some of the mixed greens to a bowl.
 Top with some of the quinoa, the roasted veggies and a sprinkle of the sunflower seeds and walnuts.
 Drizzle with the desired amount of dressing.
 Serve immediately.